 Motion to Deviate From Child Support Guidelines in Florida

 The first reason the court may decide adjust the child support amount owed, specifically by increasing the minimum amount owed, is when there are “extraordinary” medical, dental, educational, or psychological expenses.
-For example, if the minor child requires corrective jaw surgery, orthodontic braces (Invisalign, etc.), or needs significant tooth intervention because of gum decay or cavities, the court will likely see this as a necessary ongoing expense and order the support amount increased upon a showing of medical estimates or bills and orthodontic evaluations.
+For example, if the minor child requires corrective jaw surgery, orthodontic braces (Invisalign, braces, etc.), or needs significant tooth intervention because of gum decay or cavities, the court will likely see this as a necessary ongoing expense and order the support amount increased upon a showing of medical estimates or bills and orthodontic evaluations.

 If the minor child has a serious medical condition such as a heart condition, asthma, bone disorders, or some other rare disease, medical expenses may increase causing the court to order the child support to be increased.
 Who would want to file this particular motion to deviate from child support guidelines in Florida by asking for the support amount to be increased?
 The parent that pays for health and/or dental insurance and will be responsible for paying the health care provider(s) for the additional costs associated with medical or dental, or psychological care will ask the court for this baseline increase.
 Child support in Florida is based on shared responsibility, which is why the court generally requires the Child Support Guidelines Worksheet itself to include medical and dental insurance and uncovered medical and dental costs.